alexandrugris/my-jekyll-tech-blog/MyBlog/_posts/2017-05-14-p-values-hypothesis-testing.markdown

 - [OpenIntro Statistics Book](https://www.boundless.com/users/233402/textbooks/openintro-statistics/)
 - [OpenIntro Statistics Hub](https://www.boundless.com/statistics/)

+## The maths

+Let's consider the following problem: a software routine is known to return the result of a complex computation in approx. 1.2 seconds.
+A software engineer tries to optimize the routine and obtained an average over 100 runs of 1.05 seconds, with a standard deviation of 0.5s.
+Has the routine been improved?

+*Answer:*

+- H0: the software performs just as it did before.
+- H1: the improvement had an effect (not saying wether improvement or worsening).

+If we assume H0, that means the mean of the sample should be close enough to the mean of the total distribution.

+We define the standard error of the mean for the population `SEM = population standard deviation / SQRT(populatin size)`

+Since we have enough samples in our population, over 30, we can approximate to `SEM = sample standard deviation / SQRT(population size)` which leads to `SEM = 0.5/SQRT(100) = 0.5/10 = 0.05`.

+We have `Z-score = (population mean - sample mean) / SEM = (1.2 - 1.05) / 0.05 = 3`, which means that our result (sample mean) is 3 standard deviations from the mean of the population, which means we have a `p-value = 0.3%` chance to observe a result as extreme or more extreme to the one we observed, which means we can consider that the improvement worked - we considered an extreme result on both the positive and the negative side (a two-tailed test).

+Now, let's assume the H1 were *the software response has improved (lowered)*, a one-tailed test, our p-value would have been `0.015%`.

+Assuming we would have had 10 samples, not 100, the sample mean would not have been normally distributed, but t-distributed and we would have had to use the *T-distribution with n-1 degrees of freedom* to find the p-values.
+T-score is computed exactly the same as the Z-score, but the p-values are computed based on the associated T-distribution with n-1 degrees of freedom.

 ## Code example - unfair coin

 We are going to test if a coin is unfair (slightly biased towards the head, with a `p(head) = 0.55`).
 We are going to use two sample sizes and see how the sample size affects the results.